jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeManagement/envelopeManagement.rst

 .. note:: Empty folders can be hidden from list if such setting is enabled by system administrator.

-3. Also on the left side of the page you can manage labels.
+3. Also on the left side of the page you can manage labels

-You can add new label by clicking on + icon
+You can add new label by clicking the "+" icon

 .. image:: picEnvelopeManagement/addlabel.png
    :width: 400